IBM/invoke-wml-using-cognos-custom-control/README.md

  * Update the `WML credentials` in `app.js`.
 Use the credentials obtained in step2.
    ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/wml-credentials-appjs.png)

  * Update `scoring_url` in `app.js` as shown.
-Get scoring URL for your model from your JavaScript code as explined in step 2.
+Get scoring URL for your model from your JavaScript code as explained in step 2.
 Scoring URL will looks like ```https://xxxx.ml.cloud.ibm.com/v3/wml_instances/xxxxxx/deployments/xxxyyy/online```.

    ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/scoring-url-appjs.png)